I'm an enthusiastic fan of Digital Ocean (DO from here on) and their Droplets which, to quote directly from the DO website:

 Path : Online : True RestartNeeded : False

-So now I have OpenSSH available and can connect directly to Droplet just like I would if I was on Linux or Mac.
+So now I have OpenSSH available and can connect directly to Droplet just like I would if I were on Linux or Mac.